konstict/Projects/README.md

-Hi, it is page of my own mini Projects
+Hi, it is page of my own very-mini Projects for increase practise and theory skills